astrovsky01/training-material/topics/dev/tutorials/visualization-charts/tutorial.md

 ---
 layout: tutorial_hands_on

-title: "Visualizations: charts plugins"
+title: "Visualizations: Javascript plugins"
 questions:
-  - "How can I make a custom plugin for Charts?"
+  - "How can I make a custom plugin for Galaxy?"
 objectives:
-  - "Learn how to add custom javascript plugins to the Galaxy Charts framework"
+  - "Learn how to add custom javascript plugins to the visualization framework"
 time_estimation: "1h"
 key_points:
-  - "Charts is a pluggable extension system for JS-only visualisations"
+  - "Demonstrating a pluggable extension system for JS-only visualisations"
   - "With only 3 files we can integrate any JS-only visualizations into Galaxy"
 contributors:
   - shiltemann